-What does the strategic planning process look like?
+What is the strategic planning process?

-From conception to execution, strategic planning revolves heavily around establishing goals and measuring their respective outcomes.
+From conception to execution, the strategic planning process revolves heavily around establishing goals and measuring their respective outcomes.
 Business leaders must determine where their organization stands within its industry with respect to size, structure, workforce, current profits and losses, and any other major factors that characterize the business.

 Once the goals and outcomes have been identified, business leaders determine which processes are needed and assign each step to the appropriate team.
 Each team’s respective leadership shares the organization’s new goals, timeframe, process, and next steps with their teams.

 It’s necessary to monitor progress to ensure that the business is on track to deliver each goal.
 Additional sub-goals or checkpoints are set based on the primary goals at specific intervals in the timeline.
 Occasionally, it’s necessary to rethink the plan and correct the course.

 Seven questions to ask before course-correcting a strategic plan

 Uncertainty is constant.
 Political shifts, revised tax policies, and a spike in interest rates, among many other variables, contribute to uncertainty across industries and companies.
 With increasing market volatility and complexity, executives must find, analyze, and determine whether they need to course-correct within a strategic plan.

 When considering pivoting a plan, the following questions can help make a sound decision:

 - What is the expected outcome if the business stays on its current course?